-Colloidal stability is very important when optimizing a lateral flow assay.
+It is essential that particle conjugates are stable before they are incorporated into a lateral flow assay as unstable particles will aggregate on the test strip and reduce assay performance.
 A simple method for evaluating successful conjugation and conjugate stability is to measure and compare the ultraviolet-visible (UV-Vis) spectra before and after conjugation.

-Gold nanoparticles absorb and scatter light with extraordinary efficiency and have unique optical signatures.
+Gold nanoparticles absorb and scatter light with extraordinary efficiency and have a color that is a function of their size and shape.
 Their strong interaction with light occurs because the conduction electrons on the metal surface undergo a collective oscillation when they are excited by light at specific wavelengths.
 This oscillation is known as a surface plasmon resonance (SPR).
 The SPR is sensitive to changes in the particle aggregation state and the local refractive index near the particle surface.
 During conjugation the particle spectra can be monitored to determine if the particles are colloidally stable in solution and if antibody has successfully bound to the particle surface.

 The Effects of Conjugation on the Optical Properties of Gold Nanoparticle Reporter Particles

-After a successful conjugation, there is a change in the local refractive index which can be observed in the UV-vis spectra as a distinct red-shift in the UV-vis spectra.
-In the figures below the normalized UV-Vis spectra (each λ divided by λmax) of 80 nm gold and 150 nm gold nanoshells is shown before and after conjugation.
-Notice that there is a 2-3 nm red shift at the peak in the spectra around 550 nm for the 80 nm gold and a similar shift at 850 nm for the 150 nm gold nanoshells, but the overall shape of the spectra remains the same before and after conjugation.
-Additionally, another peak appears at 280 nm, which is due to absorbance of protein in the conjugate diluent/storage buffer.
+After a successful conjugation, there is a change in the local refractive index which can be observed as a distinct red-shift in the UV-vis spectra (i.e. the peak wavelength increases).
+In the figures below, the normalized UV-Vis spectra (each OD value divided by the OD at λmax) of 80 nm gold spheres and 150 nm gold nanoshells are shown before and after conjugation.
+Notice that there is a 2-3 nm red shift at the peak in the spectra, around 550 nm for the 80 nm gold and 850 nm for the 150 nm gold nanoshells, but the overall shape of the spectra remains the same before and after conjugation.
+Additionally, another peak appears at 280 nm, which is due to absorbance of free protein in the conjugate diluent/storage buffer.

 The Effect of Flocculation and Aggregation on the Optical Properties of Reporter Particles:

 When gold nanoparticle solutions are destabilized, they can flocculate (reversibly bind together) or aggregate (irreversibly bind together).
+This may occur during conjugation when parameters and conditions, such as reaction buffer or antibody loading, are suboptimal.
+Visible signs of aggregation include excessive plating on the tube following centrifugation, noticeable color change of the particle solution, a drop in the optical density of the solution and formation of particulates.
 The optical properties of gold nanoparticles change when particles associate due to a modification of the surface plasmon resonance where conduction electrons near each particle surface become delocalized and are shared amongst neighboring particles.
 When this occurs, the surface plasmon resonance shifts to lower energies, causing the absorption and scattering peaks to red-shift to longer wavelengths.

 UV-Visible spectroscopy can be used as a simple and reliable method for monitoring the stability of nanoparticle solutions.
-As the particles destabilize, the optical density (OD) will decrease due to the depletion of stable nanoparticles, and often the peak will broaden, or an elevated baseline or secondary peak will form at longer wavelengths (due to the formation of aggregates).
+As the particles destabilize, the optical density (OD) will decrease due to the depletion of stable nanoparticles, and often the peak will broaden.
+An elevated baseline or secondary peak may also form at longer wavelengths due to the formation of aggregates.

-The UV-Vis spectra is an indispensable tool for understanding the stability and conjugation state of reporter particles.
-By carefully interpreting the extinction spectra, there is a great deal of information that can be obtained.
+The UV-Vis spectrum is an indispensable tool for understanding the stability and conjugation state of reporter particles.
+By carefully interpreting the extinction spectra, a great deal of information can be obtained that will be useful early on in conjugate optimization, as a stable conjugate is essential to get high quality, consistent results on a lateral flow assay.
 In some cases, UV-Vis data is just as useful as much more expensive nanoparticle characterization techniques such as Dynamic Light Scattering, Zeta Potential, Transmission electron microscopy, etc. We strongly encourage anyone who is working with nanoparticle probes to purchase and use a spectrometer that can measure the full spectral response of their conjugates.